protontypes/LibreSelery/README.md

 [![Actions Status](https://github.com/protontypes/opencelery/workflows/docker_run/badge.svg)](https://github.com/protontypes/opencelery/actions)

 ## Contribution
 Constributors on the master branch will probably get emails with cryptocurrency.
-Only git profiles with emails on the github page are considered.
+Only git profiles with emails on the github profile page are considered.
 We will never send a URL in the note.

 ## Usage
 OpenCelery is still not released and in experimental status.